UCLA Policy 140 : UCLA Awards and Honors

 The committee serves a three-year term and the committee chair is appointed by the Chancellor.
 The committee should be comprised of seven members, including: President of the UCLA Foundation, Vice Chancellor of External Affairs, two deans, two faculty members, and one philanthropist to UCLA.

-- Advisory Committees meet semi-annually to review the qualifications of nominees and forward their confidential recommendations to the Chancellor.
-The Chancellor has the authority to accept or reject their recommendations and to select an appropriate occasion to present the approved award, in consultation with the Vice Chancellor of External Affairs and the nominating campus official. (see Section IV., below)
+2. Advisory Committees meet semi-annually to review the qualifications of nominees and forward their confidential recommendations to the Chancellor.
+The Chancellor has the authority to accept or reject their recommendations and to select an appropriate occasion to present the approved award, in consultation with the Vice Chancellor of Strategic Communications and the nominating campus official. (see Section IV., below)

 - in absentia;

 - to current state or local elected officials;

 - to members of the Board of Regents of the University of California until eleven months or more after the date of their conclusion of service; or

 - to active employees of the University of California until eleven months or more after the date of retirement or termination.

 Exceptions to this Policy are subject to review by the appropriate Advisory Committee and may be granted in extraordinary circumstances by the Chancellor.

 Following are nominating steps and related requirements for The UCLA Medal and The Fiat Lux Award:

 1. Nominations for both awards, are accepted semi-annually.